CITC 1303 (formerly INFS 186) Syllabus

 Notes for the course:

 - Note: You do not need Windows 10 for this course but you will need a Windows OS to run Microsoft Access.
-You will need a copy of Microsoft Access 2016 or Access 2013, which is included in Office 365.
-A 180-day free trial of Microsoft Office 365 comes with your text, if you purchased it from the Bookstore.
+You will need a copy of Microsoft Access 2019 which is included in Office 365.
+Check with your home school and you may be able to get a free copy through your school.
 If you want to buy Microsoft Office you can get a student discount on Office 365 from Microsoft by following this link.

 - Software Note: In order to view some of the videos in this course you may need to download and install some special software.